nithyaramakrishnan/data-shield/convert.md

 ## Requesting an application certificate
 {: #request-cert}

 A converted application can request a certificate from the Enclave Manager when your application is started.
-The certificates are signed by Enclave Manager Certificate Authority and include Intel's remote attestation report for your app's SGX enclave.
+The certificates are signed by Enclave Manager Certificate Authority, which issues certificates only to enclaves presenting a valid attestation.
 {: shortdesc}

 Check out the following example to see how to configure a request to generate an RSA private key and generate the certificate for the key.
 The key is kept on the root of the application container.
 If you don't want an ephemeral key or certificate, you can customize the `keyPath` and `certPath` for your apps and store them on a persistent volume.